Killing of Megan Khung: Wong Shi Xiang and Foo Li Ping

-On 28 February 2025, 38-year-old Wong Shi Xiang and 29-year-old Foo Li Ping claimed trial for the killing of Megan Khung.
+On 28 February 2025, 38-year-old Wong and 29-year-old Foo claimed trial for the killing of Megan Khung.
 By then, the charges of murder were reduced and the couple pleaded guilty to lesser charges.
 Wong pleaded guilty to four charges, mainly one each of culpable homicide not amounting to murder (manslaughter), impeding investigations by disposing of a corpse, drug trafficking and drug consumption.
 Foo pleaded guilty to three charges, mainly one each of allowing the death of a child, child abuse and impeding investigations by disposing of a corpse.

 The sentencing trial of both Wong and Foo was scheduled to begin on 3 April 2025.
 The prosecution, led by Deputy Public Prosecutor Marcus Foo, sought a sentence of 28 to 30 years' imprisonment with 15 to 17 strokes of the cane for Wong, in addition to a jail term of 15 to 20 years for Foo, citing the heinous nature of the abuse and Foo's breach of her maternal duties by failing to protect her daughter from abuse.
 On the other hand, the defence sought 20 to 22 years' jail and 11 strokes of the cane for Wong and not more than 22 years' jail for Foo.